KrishKorat/HTML-CSS-Projects-Archive/README.md

-This repo contains HTML5-CSS3 projects.
+This repo contains all HTML5-CSS3 only projects.